rm-hull/luma.lcd/doc/python-usage.rst

 properties reflect the rotated dimensions rather than the physical dimensions.

 The HD44780 does not support display rotation.

+The ILI9486 display defaults to a portrait orientation (320x480), and rotation is required to use the display in landscape mode.

 Seven-Segment Drivers
 ---------------------